robertdebock/ansible-role-bootstrap/README.md

 Bootstrap
 =========

-Bootstrap a system to use Ansible.
+Bootstrap a system (many flavors) to use Ansible, likely the first role to depend on.

 Requirements
 ------------

-None known.
+Access to a repository containing packages, likely on the internet.

 Role Variables
 --------------